top of page

 rich-schwartzsein_orig.jpeg

-Dr. Schwartzstein is the Ellen and Melvin Gordon Professor of Medicine and Medical Education at Harvard Medical School, is Chief of the Division of Pulmonary and Critical Care Medicine at BIDMC.
 After earning his AB in politics from Princeton, Dr. Schwartzstein received his MD degree from Harvard, followed by clinical training in internal medicine at Beth Israel Hospital and in pulmonary and critical care medicine at Brigham and Women’s Hospital.
 Dr. Schwartzstein has been an active clinical educator and researcher since he came to the HMS faculty over 30 years ago.
 He completed a Rabkin Fellowship in Medical Education, for which he was named the Kay Senior Fellow, and developed a program in clinical education for the BIDMC’s Department of Medicine that employed a core faculty teaching model.
-He is course director of Integrated Human Physiology in the first year New Pathway curriculum, and he developed the Principal Clinical Experience program at BIDMC for third-year students.
+He was course director of Integrated Human Physiology in the first year New Pathway curriculum, and he developed the Principal Clinical Experience program at BIDMC for third-year students.
 More recently, Dr. Schwartzstein chaired the Steering Committee that developed the Pathways curriculum at HMS, which entered its first class in 2015 and employs case-based collaborative learning, a new flipped classroom model that resulted from a randomized controlled trial performed at HMS under his direction.
 Educational leadership roles include serving as the Executive Director of the Shapiro Institute for Education and Research, and as Vice President for Education at Beth Israel Deaconess Medical Center since 2004.
-He led the HMS Academy for Teaching Excellence and Educational Innovation in from 2009-2018, and now serves as Director of Education Scholarship.
-He also holds the Ellen and Melvin Gordon Chair for Medical Education at HMS.
+He led the HMS Academy for Teaching Excellence and Educational Innovation in from 2009-2018.

 In addition to many awards and honors for his teaching at HMS and BIDMC, he has received prestigious national teaching awards, including the Robert J. Glaser Distinguished Teaching Award from the Association of American Medical Colleges and the Outstanding Educator Award from the American Thoracic Society.
 Dr. Schwartzstein, along with Rabkin Fellowship graduate Dr. Michael Parker, co-authored a textbook of respiratory physiology, which received the 2006 Frank Netter Award for Special Contributions to Medical Education; two additional books in this series (cardiovascular and renal physiology), for which Dr. Schwartzstein is the editor, have also been published.
 Drs.
 Schwartzstein and Parker served as series editors for “Interactive Physiology Grand Rounds” for Chest, the journal of the American College of Chest Physicians.